 Giving Compass’ Take:

-• Innovative ideas such as teacher training programs and mechanisms that support refugee integration into schools are both examples of how we can increase access to education for the urban refugee population.
+• Allison Anderson and Jessica Brandt explain that teacher training programs and mechanisms that support refugee integration into schools are both examples of how we can increase access to education for the urban refugee population.

 • Learn about the education programs in Kentucky helping refugees become high school graduates.